top of page

 • Ovaries/testes

-Arsenic Sources Power plants, Insecticides, fungicides, pressure treated woods, shellfish, groundwater wells, volcanoes and ingestion of rice (infant rice cereals too) Rice from Texas has the highest arsenic so better options are Quinoa and Millet.
+Arsenic: Sources Power plants, Insecticides, fungicides, pressure treated woods, shellfish, groundwater wells, volcanoes and ingestion of rice (infant rice cereals too).
+Rice from Texas has the highest arsenic so better options are Quinoa and Millet.

 • Arteries